 So keep an eye on it and ensure when you are stirring that it has fully melted down so you don't get blobs of butter in the mix.

-If you have a look at the photos below, you will see the final 2 steps in making the fudge.
+If you have a look at the photos below, you will see that after we have combined and melted the ingredients to a wet fudge, the final 2 steps are easy peasy! ( 😁❤).

 Once you have removed the fudge from the microwave and stirred to combine, you will notice that it is very thick and starts to firm up.

 So work quickly to transfer it into the cake tin and then use a spatula to move it around a little.
 Also tap the tin when the wet fudge is in there to remove any bubbles, then simply place into the fridge to set.

 The fudge will set quickly, but I find it best to wait (if you can) for at least one hour before cutting so that it has a chance to firm up.

 When ready to cut, simply remove from the fridge, pull the edges of the paper up and remove fudge from tray.

 Then flip it over, remove and discard the paper and use a knife and chopping board to cut into pieces.

 The smooth top layer of the fudge comes from the base of the fudge (flipped), so it doesn't matter if when you put the fudge in the fridge the surface is not super smooth.